 - An optional three-phase accelerated charger that delivers an 80% charge in just 3 hours.

-- A 5.5kW removable and interchangeable range extender for rapid recharging while the machine is operational.
+- A 5.5kW removable interchangeable range extender for rapid recharging while the machine is operational.

-A digital monitoring system, called Activ’Screen, simplifies day to maintenance of the machine, by highlighting potential issues, allowing them to be resolved quickly without the need for engineer callouts.
+A digital monitoring system, called Activ’Screen, simplifies day to day maintenance of the machine, by highlighting potential issues, allowing them to be resolved quickly without the need for engineer call outs.